-Based on the above-mentioned mature consideration, in parallel with studies on in vitro functions of histone chaperones (CAF-1 and HIRA) [63-68], I had immediately changed my main research projects to elucidation of in vivo functions (and structures) of several chromatin-modifying enzymes (HATs and HDACs) and transcription factors as well as histones and histone chaperones (CAF-1, HIRA, ASF1 and others), using the gene targeting techniques in the DT40 cell line.
+Based on the above-mentioned mature consideration, in parallel with studies on in vitro functions of histone chaperones (CAF-1 and HIRA) [63-68], I had immediately changed my main research projects to the elucidation of in vivo functions (and structures) of various members of chromatin-modifying enzymes (HATs and HDACs) and transcription factors, as well as histones and histone chaperones (CAF-1, HIRA, HAT1, ASF1), using the gene targeting techniques in the DT40 cell line.
 Of course, I had no hesitation in using the DT40 cell line as an experimental system for my research projects at all, because I had become accustomed to the chicken system as mentioned above.
-First, to assess individual roles of histones and histone chaperones, we had comprehensively generated numerous homozygous DT40 mutant cell lines, lacking the corresponding gene of each of their particular members.
-The results obtained from resultant mutants, combined, showed that this approach was really useful to know individual functions of these particular genes in vivo [69-79].
+First, in order to assess individual roles of various members of histones and histone chaperones, we had comprehensively generated numerous homozygous DT40 mutant cell lines, respectively, which were devoid of the corresponding specific genes.
+The results obtained from these resultant mutants, combined, showed that this approach is really useful and powerful to know individual physiological functions of these specific genes in vivo [69-79].

-In parallel and/or continuously, based on these positive results and my intrinsic interest on universal/global role of histone acetylation, to assess individual roles of HATs and HDACs, we had generated a number of homozygous DT40 mutant cell lines each were devoid of particular member of HATs and HDACs, such as GCN5, PCAF, HAT1, HDAC1, HDAC2, HDAC3 and others [27, 76, 80-95].
-Our qualitative analyses of the HDAC2-deficient mutant cell line, HDAC2(-/-), which was initially generated by us [27], revealed not only that HDAC2 regulates the amount of IgM H-chain at the steps of transcription of its gene plus alternative processing of its pre-mRNA [27], but also that it down-regulates IgM L-chain gene promoter activity [81].
+In parallel and/or continuously, based on these positive results and my intrinsic interest on universal and global roles of histone acetylation and deacetylation, in order to assess individual roles of members of HATs and HDACs, we had generated a number of homozygous DT40 mutant cell lines, each of which was devoid of a specific member of HATs and HDACs, such as GCN5, PCAF, HAT1, HDAC1, HDAC2, HDAC3, etc. [27, 76, 80-95].
+Our qualitative analyses of the HDAC2-deficient mutant cell line HDAC2(-/-), which was initially generated by us [27], revealed not only that HDAC2 regulates the amount of IgM H-chain at the steps of its gene expression and pre-mRNA alternative processing [27], but also that it down-regulates IgM L-chain gene promoter activity [81].
 The lacking of HDAC2 also represses gene expressions of HDAC7, Pax5, Aiolos, Ikaros and EBF1, elevates gene expressions of HDAC4, HDAC9, PCAF and E2A, and changes bulk acetylation levels of several Lys residues of core histones [85].
-Further, we generated Pax5(-), Aiolos(-/-), Ikaros(-/-/+), EBF1(-/-), E2A(-/-), Helios(-/-) and other mutants [85, 96, Chap.
-3], and clarified particular functions of these factors in B lymphocytes [85, 93, 96-99].
+Further, we generated Pax5(-), Aiolos(-/-), Ikaros(-/-), EBF1(-/-), E2A(-/-), Helios(-/-) and other mutants [85, 96, Chap.
+3], and clarified specific functions of these transcription factors in B lymphocytes [85, 93, 96-99].
 In consequence, these results, together with others [100], revealed that Pax5, EBF1, Aiolos and Ikaros down-regulate gene expressions of IgM H- and L-chains, and inversely E2A and probably OBF1 up-regulate these two immunoglobulin gene expressions.
-Therefore, we concluded that HDAC2 regulates indirectly gene expressions of IgM H- and L-chains through opposite transcription regulations of Pax5, EBF1, Aiolos, Ikaros, E2A and also OBF1 genes [85, 88].
+Therefore, we concluded that HDAC2 indirectly regulates gene expressions of IgM H- and L-chains through opposite regulations of gene expressions of Pax5, EBF1, Aiolos, Ikaros, E2A and also OBF1 [85, 88].

 However, I had never met my own exciting research that takes me captive and makes my heart beat fast with joy until then.
-In addition, I had not been throbbing heavily with almost all of so-called brilliant and/or fashionable achievements in life science field until then, with a few exceptions.
-I owed such feelings chiefly to the fact that I have been fascinated by the word "life" from boyhood; therefore, I had a great interest in fundamental concept of life phenomena but no interest in any of individual vital substances, reactions and/or functions, even though they were very important.
+In addition, I had not been throbbing heavily with almost all of so-called brilliant and/or fashionable achievements in the life science field until then, with a few exceptions.
+I chiefly owed such feelings to the following facts.
+I have been fascinated by the word "life" from my boyhood; therefore, I had a great interest in fundamental concept on life phenomena but a slight interest in individual vital substances, reactions and/or functions, even though they were very important.
 Of course, still now countless important questions remain to be resolved in the life science field.